VitalWOMAN naturally supports women’s health by balancing hormonal fluctuations to offer support during the peri-menopause and menopause.

 Angelica sinensis, also known as ‘female ginseng’ has long been considered as the “female’s friend” and used for centuries in Chinese medicine for regulating the female hormonal system.

-Organic Grape extract with a high level of resveratrol which is an excellent regulator of the sleep-wake rhythm as well as improving non-REM sleep, which is believed to be the most important aspect of sleeping properly.
+Organic Grape extract with a high level of resveratrol, protects the heart and blood vessels as well as being an excellent regulator of the sleep-wake rhythm while improving non-REM sleep-believed to be the most important part of good sleep for health.

 1) Chedraui P, San Miguel G, Schwager G .
 The effect of soy-derived isoflavones over hot flushes, menopausal symptoms and mood in climacteric women with increased body mass index..
 Gynecol Endocrinol.
 27(5):307-13.
 May 2011.
 Epub 2010 Jun 8.